h2oai/tutorials/H2O/introduction-to-machine-learning-with-h2o-part-2/introduction-to-machine-learning-with-h2o-part-2.md

 Since we have several parameters, we will be doing a random search; we will be using early stopping, and for our stopping criteria, we will set a limit of 100 models or 15 minutes.
 You can change these settings in the “search_criteria_tune” parameter for the grid search.

-In this grid search, we will use a new parameter introduced in H2O version `3.28.0.1,` which is parallelism.
-This allows our grid search to train several models at the same time, instead of training one model at the time.
-When using this feature, it is recommended to set `parallelism` to two times the number of cores in your cluster.
-In our case, our cluster has 16 cores, meaning we can use `parallelism=32.` To learn more about this feature in H2O, please make you check the blog [Parallel Grid Search in H2O](https://www.pavel.cool/h2o-3/h2o-parallel-grid-search/) by Pavel Pscheidl.

 ```python
 xgb = H2OXGBoostEstimator(model_id='xgb_grid', max_depth=9, ntrees=100,
                           stopping_rounds=5, #default